Back

 For expats, Finland offers a clean-living environment, a high standard of public services and a lifestyle that encourages outdoor recreation.
 English is widely spoken in business and education.
 This creates minimal barriers for incoming professionals or families.

-Many of the highest performing countries are in Europe.
-They have invested heavily in clean energy, sustainable development and efficient public transport.
+Using the latest EPI data, these are the cleanest countries in the world for 2026.
+Many of the highest-performing countries are in Europe.
+They have invested heavily in clean energy, sustainable development, and efficient public transport.

 RankCountryKey Strengths